RimuHosting: Mighty Linux Servers. Support Worth Raving About

 ProxyPassReverse /tomcat ajp://127.0.0.1:8009/

-This will forward all requests to http://yourip/tomcat to tomcat's ROOT webapp.
-Or you could use:
+Another example, to forward all requests to http://yourip/tomcat to tomcat's jsp-examples webapp.

 ProxyPass /tomcat ajp://127.0.0.1:8009/jsp-examples